kyuhee1011/python-p4-project/README.md

 ## Backend

-Open the Second terminal to run the Backend Server
+Open the terminal to run the Backend Server

 ## prerequisites